PeepalFarm/peepalfarm.github.io/markdown/visit.md

 [Volunteer](/?p=volunteer)
 --
-Got 3 days or more, and want to learn about animal welfare and farm work?
+Got 3 days or more, and want to help animals and get your hands dirty in the farm?

 [Work exchange](/?p=workexchange)
 --